kyarik/pre-router/README.md

 }
 ```

-- `defaultFallback?: ComponentType` is the default fallback component to use for any route that didn't specify a custom `fallback`.
+- `defaultFallback?: ComponentType` The default fallback component to use for any route that didn't specify a custom `fallback`.
 The default fallback will be shown while the component or data for the route are loading.

-- `errorFallback?: ComponentType<{ error: Error; retry: () => void }>` is the error fallback component to show when an error occurs for some route, e.g., when the component or data for a route fails to load.
+- `errorFallback?: ComponentType<{ error: Error; retry: () => void }>` The error fallback component to show when an error occurs for some route, e.g., when the component or data for a route fails to load.
 This component is given two props: `error` and `retry`. `error` is the `Error` object and `retry` is a callback to retry loading the failed route.
 Generally, you should include a _Retry_ button in the error fallback, and pass `retry` as its `onClick` prop.

-- `history?: RouterHistoryOption` (default: `'browser'`) specifies the type of history object to use for route navigation.
+- `history?: RouterHistoryOption` (default: `'browser'`) The type of history object to use for route navigation.
 The history object is created with the [`history` package](https://github.com/ReactTraining/history). `RouterHistoryOption` can be one of the following:

   - `'browser'` creates a `BrowserHistory` that uses the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 The current route's path will be the actual path in the URL.
 For example, if the domain is `https://example.com` and the route path is `/profile`, then the URL for the page will be `https://example.com/profile`.
   - `'hash'` creates a `HashHistory`.
 The current route's path will be in the hash portion of the URL.
 For example, if the domain is `https://example.com`, the path under which the page loads is `/`, and the route path is `/profile`, then the URL for the page will be `https://example.com/#/profile`.
   - `'memory'` creates a `MemoryHistory`.
 The current route's path will be stored in memory, so no URL changes will be happening as the user navigates from one route to another.
 Memory history should be used in non-browser environments, such as React Native.
   - `['memory', MemoryHistoryOptions]` creates a `MemoryHistory`, just like for the `'memory'` option, but also allows to specify `MemoryHistoryOptions`, which consists of the following properties:
-    - `initialEntries?: InitialEntry[]` are the initial entries in the history stack, e.g., `['/', '/photos', '/profile']`.
+    - `initialEntries?: InitialEntry[]` The initial entries in the history stack, e.g., `['/', '/photos', '/profile']`.
-    - `initialIndex?: number` is the index of the initial entry.
+    - `initialIndex?: number` The index of the initial entry.
 By default it's the index of the last entry.

-- `onError?: (error: Error, errorInfo: ErrorInfo) => void` is a callback that is called when an error occurs for some route, e.g., when the component or data for a route fails to load.
+- `onError?: (error: Error, errorInfo: ErrorInfo) => void` Callback that is called when an error occurs for some route, e.g., when the component or data for a route fails to load.
 This callback can be used to log the error information to an error reporting service.

-- `preloadOnLinkHover?: PreloadContentOption` (default: `'code'`) is the content to preload for a link's path whenever the link is hovered.
+- `preloadOnLinkHover?: PreloadContentOption` (default: `'code'`) The content to preload for a link's path whenever the link is hovered.
 See [`PreloadContentOption`](#preloadcontentoption).

-- `preloadOnLinkPressIn?: PreloadContentOption` (default: `'code-and-data'`) is the content to preload for a link's path whenever the link is pressed in (mouse down on desktop).
+- `preloadOnLinkPressIn?: PreloadContentOption` (default: `'code-and-data'`) The content to preload for a link's path whenever the link is pressed in (mouse down on desktop).
 See [`PreloadContentOption`](#preloadcontentoption).

-- `useTransition?: UseTransition` is the `useTransition` hook exported by React.
+- `useTransition?: UseTransition` The `useTransition` hook exported by React.
 At the moment, `useTransition` is only available in the experimental releases of React, and you need to import it as `unstable_useTransition`.
 Furthermore, you need to have React Concurrent Mode enabled for `useTransition` to work (read more about [adopting React Concurrent Mode](https://reactjs.org/docs/concurrent-mode-adoption.html#installation)).
 When you pass the `useTransition` hook, you opt into having a delay during route updates in order to avoid showing undesirable loading states.
 If we perform a route update without a transition, the new route will render immediately and very likely suspend, showing its fallback component to the user in place of the old route's content.
-By performing the route update with a transition, we can defer the display of the new route and show the old route while new one is loading.
+By performing the route update with a transition, we can defer the display of the new route and show the old route while the new one is loading.
 You can use the [`useRouteTransitionPending`](#useroutetransitionpending) hook to know when a route transition is pending and show some sort of loading indicator (in the page header for example) so that the user knows that a route update is actually occuring while still seeing the old route.

 ### `PreloadContentOption`